- be a U.S. citizen or national, or permanent resident alien,

-- Must be a Science, Technology, Engineering or Mathematics (STEM) major, (Note that those with a major in Mathematics Education are not eligible for this scholarship.)
+- be a Science, Technology, Engineering or Mathematics (STEM) major, (Note that those with a major in Mathematics Education are not eligible for this scholarship.)

-- Must be at least second semester sophomore (57 or more credits by end of current academic year) with two years or less to graduation, and
+- be at least second semester sophomore (60 or more credits by end of current academic year) with two years or less to graduation, and

 Seniors – Take GREs and apply for graduate admission to either the Master of Arts in Teaching or the Master of Education (Feb.
 1 deadline).
 Check out the UNH Graduate School website for more details and for the application.
 You will also need to complete the Noyce Scholarship application (downloadable below) and submit by November 1 or March 1.